HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf225.md

 ### Search V2 - Styling customizations

 === "Containers"
+    You can customize Search V2 by providing custom CSS modules.
+For more information, see [Customizations for Search V2](../../build_sites/search_v2/customizations.md).

 ### Custom `liveness` probe target value

 === "Containers"
     In previous releases, the `liveness` probe target values are fixed because they are specific to the application and should not be changed.
 Starting CF225, Core provides a `customProbeURL` value that allows you to configure the `liveness` probe target value.
 If the `customProbeURL` is empty, the `liveness` probe target value for Core is `"/ibm/console"` by default.
 For more information, see [Probes configuration in values.yaml file](../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md).

+### New sizing guidance for rendering in a large configuration

+=== "Containers"
+    Results of DX sizing tests for rendering in a large Kubernetes configuration are now available.
+This guidance presents the key performance indicators (KPIs) and discusses how adjustments to the pod configuration can make improvements in the responsiveness of the system.
+For more information, see the topic []().

 ### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository